-Greenhouse Gas s Emissions Downtown Plan PEIR Determination Potentially Significant Impact Not Identified in Downtown Plan PEIR No Impact/ No Change to Downtown Plan PEIR Impact Area: Greenhouse Gas Emissions Would the Project ct: either direct eenhouse gas emissions, ly or indirectly, that may gnificant impact on the ?
-Significant and Unavoidable • or regulation 5 Significant and Unavoidable • a) Would the project generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+Greenhouse Gas Emissions

+Downtown Plan PEIR Determination Potentially Significant Impact Not Identified in Downtown Plan PEIR No Impact/ No Change to Downtown Plan PEIR Im pact Area: Greenhouse Gas Emissions Would the Project: a) Generate gre either directly have a sig environment? enhouse gas emissions, y or indirectly, that may nificant impact on the Significant and Unavoidable • b) Conflict with a or regulation of reducing greenhouse g an applicable plan, policy adopted for the purpose g the emission of gases?
+Significant and Unavoidable a) Would the project generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?